Panasonic LX5 vs Sony RX10 IV

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-LX5 and Sony Cyber-shot DSC-RX10 IV and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the RX10 IV offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the LX5 does not offer wifi capability.
+In contrast, the LX5 does not provide wifi capability.

 The RX10 IV is a recent model that features in the current product line-up of Sony.
-In contrast, the LX5 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the LX5 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the LX5 was succeeded by the Panasonic LX7.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.